dekuNukem/daytripper/assembly_guide.md

 ![Alt text](resources/photos/tx_nut.jpg)

+Flip it over.
+Clean the backplate with a dry cloth if dirty.

-Roll it over, peel the metal plate from the white side to expose the adhesives.
+Peel the metal plate from the white side to expose the adhesives.

 ![Alt text](resources/photos/metal_peel.jpg)